codsen/codsen/packages/html-crush/README.md

 );
 ```

 ## Documentation

 Please [visit codsen.com](https://codsen.com/os/html-crush/) for a full description of the API.
+Also, try the [GUI playground](https://codsen.com/os/html-crush/play).

 ## Contributing